Easy DIY Updates Take a Conversion Van to Custom Cool

 Although my wanderlust has since widened my travel goals, I hadn't fully appreciated the limitations of the 40-year-old tin and birch veneer charmer.
 After three years of camping within a 4-hour secondary road circumference, buying glaciers-worth of cube ices for a minuscule icebox and keeping fingers crossed against salmonella, I was willing to admit that some modern amenities packaged in heavy duty highway-compatible sheet metal were well worth consideration.
 And with family spread across the country from Florida to Oregon, it was frustrating that my travel trailer couldn't travel far from home without taking a sabbatical.

-Limited Range.
-We bought a travel trailer to travel and see new places, but were not enjoying the trials of trailering our delicate rig in its limited range at its limited speeds.
+- Limited Range.
+We bought a travel trailer to travel and see new places, but we were not enjoying the trials of trailering our delicate rig in its limited range at its limited speeds.

 Camper Vans vs. Travel Trailers